Search

 Jim was born on July 17, 1945, in Cleveland.
 He entered the Detroit Province on August 20, 1963, at Colombiere Center in Clarkston, Michigan.
 Jim was ordained on June 1, 1974, at St. Patrick’s Church in Cleveland, and he pronounced final vows at the University of Detroit Jesuit High School and Academy on December 1, 1979.

 Before entering the Society of Jesus, Jim graduated from Saint Ignatius High School in Cleveland.
 While in the Society, he earned a bachelor’s degree in English and Latin from the University of Detroit (1967), a master’s degree in English (1973) and a master’s of divinity (1975) from Loyola University Chicago, and a bachelor’s degree of sacred theology (S.T.B) from Jesuit School of Theology at Chicago (1974).
-In 1988 Jim earned a licentiate in xanon law (J.C.L.) degree from Catholic University of America in Washington, D.C.
+In 1988 Jim earned a licentiate in canon law (J.C.L.) degree from Catholic University of America in Washington, D.C.

 During regency, Jim taught English at the University of Detroit Jesuit High School (1969-1971).
 After ordination, he returned to U of D High where he taught English and was the director of admissions (1974-1976); served as the academic assistant principal and taught Latin (1976-1978), and was the treasurer and superintendent of buildings and maintenance (1979-1980).
 Jim was then asked to use his administrative skills for internal governance and was socius to two provincials: Frs.
 Mike Lavelle (1980-1983) and Howard Gray (1983-1986).
 In addition, he was the coordinator of secondary education for the former Detroit Province (1982-1986).